 The team seems to be in the constant state of flux.
 The lineup has dawned a different face seemingly everyday ensuing the All-Star Break, an occurrence that figures to worsen as several players are reinstated from the disabled list and the trade deadline comes and goes.

 All this time we have figured the window of opportunity to be 2013 and maybe ’14 at the latest.
 But that window seems to be slipping further and further away and with it, Jack Zduriencik’s job security.
 Justin Smoak is teetering dangerously on the edge of a bona fide bust.
 Jesus Montero and Dustin Ackley are mired in less than stellar to terrible seasons, Gutierrez continues to be plagued by unfortunate injuries, Hector Noesi has much to learn, and Miguel Olivo has been given every opportunity to prolong his playing time here in Seattle.
 We knew this season was going to be rough, but we had hoped to witness a bit more progress than just the appearance of Kyle Seager, Casper Wells, and Michael Saunders.

 The rays of hope are thin indeed, but it’s not going to spell the end just yet.
 We still have Franklin, Hultzen, Walker, Zunino, and Paxton to look forward to.
 Some pieces haven’t worked out, but that doesn’t mean the thought process behind acquiring them was wrong.
 We can only hope that from here on out, the Mariners show some signs of life.
 Building up momentum for next season has never been more important than right now.

-Topics: Jack Zduriencik
+Tags: Jack Zduriencik